DEFRA/defra-docker-node/README.md

 ## CI/CD

-On commit to master Jenkins will build both `node` and `node-development` images and push them to the `defradigital` organisation in GitHub if the tag specified in the `nodeVersions` map within the `./Jenkinsfile` does not already exist in Docker Hub.
+On commit to master Jenkins will build both `node` and `node-development` images and push them to the `defradigital` organisation in GitHub if the tag specified in the `version` map within the `./Jenkinsfile` does not already exist in Docker Hub.

+This image uses the [Defra Docker Shared Jenkins library](https://github.com/DEFRA/defra-docker-jenkins) to abstract pipeline complexity from repository.
+See repository for further usage details.

 ## Licence